Introduction to an automated temperature logging

 standalone, networked or on the cloud based

-servers that interact with the handheld computers to set them up, and to collect and analyse data.
+servers that interact with the handheld computers to set them up, and to collect and analyze

 Temperatures can be set for high and low limits, and the reporting system will provide a variety of reports, including summary reports, exception reports, or detailed history reports.
 These include the identity of the individual taking the readings.